16 myths about Victoria Peak Hong Kong

 Yes, this quotable quote was written by a Travel Blogger who freely admitted that she would not have walked up in the summer heat and humidity and frankly just because it is free is simply not a reason to do it! still, by the time you get to Old Peak Road (see below) you will have learnt how to curse colourfully in 17 different languages.

-I simply do not understand how people can enjoy this walk, I am not anti walking, far from it, I was a private walking tour guide and once or twice I had people ask me to guide them on a walk up to Victoria Peak, I gently declined and explained why in great detail.
+I simply do not understand how people can enjoy this walk, I am not anti walking, far from it, I am a private walking tour guide and once or twice I had people ask me to guide them on a walk up to Victoria Peak, I gently declined and explained why in great detail.

 When you arrive at the Peak Tram Station on Garden Road (which is part of the route to walk up to Victoria Peak) you realise that is quite steep, you can see this quite clearly just by looking up Garden Road and it gets much steeper when you get off Garden Road on your uphill trek to the treacherous Old Peak Road.